 The amount of time that borrowers have to exercise this right varies by state.
 For example, in Alabama, borrowers have the right for up to one year after foreclosure, while Illinois gives borrowers just 30 days after the sale.

-Does right of redemption work?
+Limitations of right of redemption

-In states where the statutory right exists, borrowers can, and do, buy their homes back after they’re foreclosed.
+In states where the statutory right of redemption exists, borrowers can, and do, buy their homes back after they’re foreclosed.
 In every state, a borrower can exercise the right of redemption ahead of the foreclosure proceedings.

 The reality, however, is that the right of redemption is rarely exercised.
 That’s because if a homeowner is having trouble making mortgage payments, it’s unlikely they’ll be able to come up with the full amount they owe, which can be many times more than the monthly payment.
-While you might think you can simply get a new mortgage in order to come up with the funds, missed mortgage payments and foreclosure tank your credit score.
-This makes it almost impossible to obtain a new loan.
+Plus, it’s not just the unpaid mortgage: The homeowner might also be on the hook for interest, lender’s fees, homeowners association fees, property taxes or other related costs.

 Other ways to avoid foreclosure

-If you’re in dire straits, you might consider selling your home.
+- If you’re in dire straits, you might consider selling your home.
 This’ll allow you to pay off your mortgage and get whatever additional equity out of the home.
 You’ll also avoid foreclosure, which means you won’t damage your credit, and you’ll have a clean slate as you search for a new home.